-What is Pay Compression?
+What is Pay Compression or wage compression?

 Pay compression can be also be seen between managers and their direct reports.
 Most people would assume that managers have a higher compensation than the employees they are managing, but if the organization suffers from pay compression, this might not be true, and it can cause issues with your staff.